Why do a coffee enema?

 2 tablespoons – Organic fair-trade coffee beans

-- Enema bag (1.5 litre kits are available from the dispensary for $14 plus poastage).
+- Enema bag (a simple 1.5 litre enema kit is available from our dispensary for $25 plus postage).

 - Lubricant (for insertion of tube into rectum) – a few drops of olive oil (avoid petroleum jellies such as KY or Vaseline)